Copper Canyon Press

 Thank you for your interest in submitting to Copper Canyon Press.

 Copper Canyon Press is a nonprofit independent book publisher dedicated to poetry.
-We look forward to reviewing your work!
+We look forward to reviewing your work.

-We recommend submitting your manuscript sample as early as possible within any given reading period.
-An announcement will be made via our website and social media platforms when the cap is met.
+We will make announcements via our website and social media platforms when this cap is reached.

 • Poetry collections, including works in translation